frobijn/nF_nanoframework.github.io/content/unit-test/framework-v4/where-tests-are-executed.md

 }
 ```

-The test platform will create a test case for each target in the firmware archive for the ESP32-platform.
+The test platform will create a test case for each target in the firmware archive for the ESP32-platform that can be used to deploy the test project's assembly to.
 In the Visual Studio Test Explorer that looks like:

 TODO: image of Visual Studio Test Explorer.